Republicans struggle to drown out Biden's 'Help is Here' COVID-19 pandemic relief tour

 "It's hard to counter when they lie, like on death panels, and it got lots of media attention," said Schiliro, referring to the false Republican claim that Obamacare would ration life-and-death medical coverage for Americans.

-The Republican response to Biden's relief package may be different, Schiliro said, in part because of the grim reality of the pandemic's impact in a country whose COVID-19 death tally leads the world.
+The Republican response to Biden's relief package may be different, Schiliro said, in part because of the grim reality of the pandemic's impact in a country whose coronavirus death tally leads the world.

 "There's a daily death toll and Republicans will have a real challenge to make it caricature," Schiliro said.